davidpots/playsongnotes/_songs/[Tom Petty] Mary Jane's Last Dance.md

     ↓       ↓   ↓ ↑ ↓       ↓   ↓ ↑ ↓       ↓   ↓ ↑ ↓       ↓   ↓ ↑
     1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 +

 To step things up a notch: I use this fancier strumming for the intro riff.
-Yes, I kinda of switch to each chord one beat "late" -- i.e., on the 2-count -- it is up to you if you want to copy this.
-It's really about listening to the song, feeling the sound you want to create, and combining your strumming w/ chord changes (and hammer-ons) accordingly.

     Am              G               D               Am
     ↓       ↓     ↑ ↓ ↑ ↓   ↓     ↑ ↓ ↑ ↓   ↓     ↑ ↓ ↑ ↓   ↓
     1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 +